 - 1 tbsp taco seasoning (or use another all-purpose seasoning like chili powder)

 - 3 and 1/2 cups low-sodium vegetable broth

 - 1/4 tsp salt plus more to taste

-Add the garlic and chili powder, and stir to combine.
+- Add the garlic and taco seasoning (or whatever seasoning you're using), and stir to combine.
 Cook for about 60 seconds or until fragrant and toasted.
 Stir in the rinsed black beans, vegetable broth, and 1/4 tsp salt.
 Turn off the "Saute" function and put the lid back on your Instant Pot, flipping the switch to point to "Sealing".